 Students who study abroad can count their time abroad toward the on-campus living requirement.
 Sophomore transfers will be required to live on campus for two years and junior transfers for one year.

 All undergraduate students must also provide the University with their local telephone number (land line or cell), as well as the name, e-mail address, and telephone number of an individual to contact in case of an emergency.
 Further, all undergraduate students who live off campus in non-University owned properties must provide their current local off campus address.
 Students who are not in compliance with these regulations will be ineligible to register for the following semester and subject to student conduct disciplinary action.

-Students who live off-campus are required to inform the university of their local address.
-Off-campus addresses must be updated online in the MyAccess (new window) by the add/drop date for the semester.
+Students who move and live off-campus are required to inform the university of their new local address.
+Off-campus addresses must be updated online in MyAccess (new window) by the add/drop date for the semester.
 Failure to update your local address can lead to a registration hold being put on your account for the subsequent semester.
 Additional sanctions may apply for non-compliance.
 Please visit the Office of Residential Living (new window) for more information about Off-Campus living requirements.